If the username and password have special characters, we can escape them according to RFC 3986 using urllib.parse.quote_plus

 Machine learning is a sub-field of Artificial Intelligence (AI) that focuses on how computer algorithms automatically learn and improve their accuracy without being explicitly programmed.

-The goal is for computers to learn with no human intervention.
-Machine learning is a branch of Artificial Intelligence (AI) and Computer Science.
 ML is used in diverse applications and found helpful in almost every field: medicine and health, transportation, education, entertainment, finance.

 ML thrives in solving problems that are extremely difficult for conventional programming logic.
 For example, Image classification.